aharman57/Fish_Morphology/README.md

 # Fish_Morphology
 Final Project for Biology 708

-Fitting a linear model to morphological data

-My dataset consists of a response (Length), and 9 predictor variables that are all morphological measurements of Lake Whitefish hatchlings.
+Data:
+Our dataset consists of information on several morphological measurements of Lake Whitefish hatchlings that were reared in different water temperatures.
+The Age represents the number of days after hatching at which morpholigcal measurements were taken.
+Treatment values represent the temperature (in degrees Celsius) of the water in which eggs were reared.
+Parents of the fish were collected wild-collected, but the fish measured were reared in the lab.
+Sampling was lethal, so each row represents a different fish (different fish were sampled at different ages.
+This experiment was repeated several years in a row.
 This is only 1 year of the dataset, so if my project is chosen I will acquire several more years of data.
 All the predictor variables are correlated, as they all come from the same individual.
 As the fish grows, so do all the other body features that we measure (except the yolk, which diminishes).
 A simple linear model won't account for the fact that these variables are co-related, so I want to be able to fit a model that accounts for the correlations.

 I want to determine the relative importance of each predictor, hierarchy of influence on length.
 Which variable is the best indicator of total length?
 I also want to be able to accurately predict total length based on a few morphological measurements, to make data collection easier.

-Questions:
+Scientific Questions:
-Does age or treatment have a larger influence on length?
-Which is the best predictor variable?
-Is it the same predictor every year?
-Do treatment groups significantly vary in size between years?
-Does the average size across all treatment groups change year to year?
-Is the growth rate consistent between treatment groups?
-Between years?

-testing if Mara can contribute
+1. What is the influence of temperature on length and biomass?
+How does temperature influence the relationship between length and biomass?

+2. What is the relationship between length and other morpholoigcal characteristics, and how does temperature affect these relationships?

+3. What is the effect of temperature on 'yolk efficiency' (i.e. relationship between increase in length or biomass and reduction in yolk size over time)?

+Analysis Plans:
+Correlation tests
+Analysis of Covariance
+Regression to test effects - temperature is continuous but not quite because interval scale (can't multiply/divide these numbers in a meaningful way)

+Questions/Issues:
+How do we deal with correlation between different morphological characteristics?
+Correlation makes it difficult to tell whether temperature is directly affecting a certain morphological feature, or if this is just due to correlation with another morphological feature.